openclimatefix/.github/coding_style.md

 ## Repository Template
 If making a new OCF Repository, please try using our [template here](https://github.com/openclimatefix/ocf_template) which should help with boilerplate linting and setup.

-## TODO
-- publish black config file
-- find a good way to automatically check that docstrings comply with Google style
-- Change to using `ruff` for most linting
-- Repo template